The International Law Commission’s Draft Articles Upon Interpretation: Textuality Redivivus, 61 American Journal of International Law 992 (1967)

 Date of Authorship for this Version

 McDougal, Myres S., "The International Law Commission’s Draft Articles Upon Interpretation: Textuality Redivivus" (1967).
 Faculty Scholarship Series.
-Paper 2581.
+2581.